LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/studio.rst

 The starter code has been modified from where you left off last class.
 Grab the refactored code on the `user-signup-starter branch <https://github.com/LaunchCodeEducation/SpaDay/tree/user-signup-starter>`__.

-You'll notice in this branch that the name field has been removed from the service selection form.
+You'll notice in this branch that the name has been removed from the service selection form.
 Once we implement user-signup functionality, we can use a given user's name to identify the spa client.
 We've also moved data into a ``Client`` model and out of the ``SpaController`` class.